JoshuaOlubori/helsinki_full_stack/part0/new_note_spa_diagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-Note right of browser: new note is saved in server
+Note right of browser: new note is saved in server (server response is {"message":"note created"})

 ```